ElyasCore/ATM-Simulator/README.md

-ATM Simulator
+## ATM Simulator

-A console-based ATM simulation that starts with an initial balance and allows the user to check their balance, deposit money, withdraw money, or exit.
+A console-based ATM simulation that allows the user to manage a starting account balance through a simple menu.

+The project focuses on menu-driven program logic, input validation, updating program state, and handling different transaction paths using loops and `switch`.

+### Features

+* Start with an initial account balance
+* Choose between Arabic and English
+* Check the current balance
+* Deposit money
+* Validate deposit amounts
+* Withdraw money
+* Validate withdrawal amounts
+* Prevent withdrawals above the available balance
-The program validates menu choices, deposit amounts, and withdrawal amounts while updating the account balance after each transaction.
+* Update the balance after each transaction
+* Repeat the menu until the user exits
+* Handle invalid menu choices

-Concepts Practiced
+### Concepts Practiced

-while Loops · switch · Conditions · Variables · State Management · Input Validation · break
+`Scanner` · `while` Loop · `switch` · `if/else` · Variables · Logical Operators · Comparisons · State Management · Input Validation · `break`

+Built as part of my Java learning journey to practice managing program state and combining multiple operations inside a menu-driven application.